SleeplessChallenger/Self-Balancing-Trees/README.md

   - Binary Search Tree
   - Self-balancing Trees
   - Heaps
+  - Trie

 - The above list isn't finite and may be prolonged.
-But I decided to focus on Self-balancing trees as they seem pretty juicy.
+But I decided to focus on self-balancing trees as they seem pretty juicy.

 <h3>Structure of the repo</h3>

-- For now there is `AVL trees` folder where you can find my notes and Python implementation.
+- For now there is `AVL trees` folder where you can find my notes<br>
+  and Python\Kotlin implementations.

-# TODO: add Kotlin implementation and cover Red-Black trees
+# TODO: cover Red-Black trees